Floofies/Differentia.js/CONTRIBUTING.md

 ```JavaScript
 runStrategy( strategy, searchAlg, parameters );
 ```
-An IOC wrapper for Iterators. `runStrategy` advances the iterator returned by `searchAlg` and executes Call-With-Current-State functions supplied in `strategy`.
+An IOC wrapper for the Search Iterators. `runStrategy` advances the iterator returned by `searchAlg` and executes Call-With-Current-State functions supplied in `strategy`.
 The state flyweight object is passed to `strategy.entry`, which is only executed for the first element, and `strategy.main` which is executed for every element.
 If `strategy.main` returns something other than `undefined`, it will be returned to the caller after passing through `done`.
 If the iterator has reached the last element then `strategy.done` will be executed, optionally with the return value of `strategy.main` as it's second argument.

 `searchAlg` is the search algorithm iterator to use; it can be `dfs` or `bfs`, or any other Iterator.